diegodoumecq/joymap/README.md

 ### How to install

-You can install it with npm/yarn or just add a `<script>` tag with the joymap.min.js file and access the library through the joymap global var
+You can install it with npm/yarn or just add a `<script>` tag with the joymap.min.js file and access the library through the joymap global var.
+For example using the unpkg cdn: `<script src="http://unpkg.com/joymap/bin/joymap.min.js"></script>`

 ### Examples